 Nikolas Wereszczyński: Polish artist using Folklore as inspiration and escapism in difficult times

-Triggered by World War II, a lot of Polish Immigrants came to the UK – currently over 900,000 to be precise.
-Since Poland’s admission into the European Union in 2003, there are now a lot of young people who are building a new life in a new place.
+Triggered by World War II, a lot of Polish Immigrants came to the UK — over 900,000 to be precise.
+Since Poland’s admission into the European Union in 2003, there are now many young people who are building a new life, in a new place.
 Living in London, Nikolas Wereszczyński is one of these young people navigating the complexities of maintaining a Polish identity in a foreign country.

-Nikolas’ art appears to be a beautiful introspection of his identity so far.
+Nikolas’ art is beautiful introspection of his identity so far.
 Drawing upon folklore, “Polish legends” and Slavic Europe for his inspiration: “ having emigrated here at the age of 11.
 I consider myself to be a folklore artist - as I take a lot of inspiration from Polish culture and work to share it through my pieces, my 'Polish legends' series being an example.”

 “Recently I've started becoming more and more aware of the spiritual and emotional aspect of my work and the way I connect with it on that level.
 A lot of my recent work has been focused on my internal impressions, memories and emotions, almost creating these half-real worlds.”